The KYC AML Policy, Documents, Process – Guide and Overview for 2019-2020

 - any similar entities formed under the laws of a non-US jurisdiction

-Effective May 11, 2018, OFAC will require all banking and non-banking firms that are subject to BSA to identify and verify the identity of beneficial owners of legal entity customers at the time the customer opens a new account, as well as develop risk profiles and conduct ongoing monitoring of these customers.
-This will be done irrespective of whether the customer is rated a high risk, moderate risk, or low risk.
+The requirement notes that OFAC will require all banking and non-banking firms that are subject to BSA to identify and verify the identity of beneficial owners of legal entity customers at the time the customer opens a new account, as well as develop risk profiles and conduct ongoing monitoring of these customers.
+This will be done irrespective of whether the customer is rated high risk, moderate risk, or low risk.

 Click here to read more: U.S. Federal Register Announcement on New BSA/AML Rule, or see below: